 Statistic/Field Description Out of Order Fragments Number of fragments out of order.
 Matches Number of fragments that match a fragment in the fragmentation table.
-HTTP/FTP/SOCKS/DNS Service Service ID Service ID for the protocol being serviced.
-My IP Address IP address to which the router is sending traffic.
+Service group name Service Group ID Service Group ID for the protocol being serviced.
+Configured mode The forward, return and assignment settings.
+IP Address IP address to which the router is sending traffic.
 Leader's IP Address IP address of the leader in the WCCP cache farm.
-Number of Buckets Assigned to Me Number of buckets assigned to this Content Gateway node.
+Number of Buckets Assigned Number of buckets assigned to this Content Gateway node.
+Determined by the value of Weight and the current active nodes.
 Number of Caches The number of caches in the WCCP cache farm.
 Number of Routers The number of routers sending traffic to this Content Gateway node.
 Router IP Address IP address of the WCCP router sending traffic to Content Gateway.
+Note: If the WCCP router is configured with multiple IP addresses, as for example when the router is configured to support multiple VLANs, the IP address reported in Monitor > Networking > WCCP statistics, and in packet captures, may differ from the IP address configured here.
+This is because the router always reports traffic on the highest active IP address.
+One way to get the router to always report the same IP address is to set the router's loopback address to a value higher than the router's highest IP address, then the loopback address is always reported as the router's IP address.
+This is the recommended configuration.
 Router ID Received The number of times that Content Gateway has received WCCP protocol messages from the router(s).
+Router Negotiated mode The return, forward, and assignment modes negotiated with the router.